gubenkoved/youtube-uploader/readme.md

 Go to `Credentials` section and create OAuth Client ID credentials, select "Desktop application" when prompted the application type.

+> You will have to setup an OAuth concent screen, but you simply can put an application name into it, anthing else is not required.

 ## Add Youtube Data API to your application

 Navigate to `https://console.developers.google.com/apis/library/youtube.googleapis.com` or find the API in the Developer Console in the APIs section (search for YouTude Data API V3).

-Click the button to add the API to your applciation.
+Click "Enable" button to add the API to your applciation.

 ## Put credentials to the client_secrets.json